-confirm the borrower's eligibility for the Program Loans.
-Next, THDA reviews the documented eligibility prior to acquiring the mortgage.
+The process of originating Program Loans is well-defined.
+Initially, individuals apply and work with THDAapproved Mortgage Lenders across the state.
+Mortgage Lenders use parameters established by THDA to confirm the borrower's eligibility for the Program Loans.
+Next, THDA reviews the eligibility documentation prior to acquiring the mortgage.
 THDA reviews every Program Loan mortgage it purchases.
 Through these steps, multiple eligibility criteria are confirmed, including employment verification, income levels, and other factors.

-Several entities review and confirm alignment of loans with eligibility criteria.
+Several entities review the loans and confirm alignment with eligibility criteria.
 THDA's Single Family Operations Team reviews lenders' applications to ensure compliance.
-THDA's governing Board of Directors confirm that the Program Loans meet the required criteria.
-The Board includes the Comptroller of the Treasury, the Secretary of State, the State Treasurer, Commissioner of the Department of Finance and Administration, staff to the Governor, and members representing the real estate, homebuilding and financial services industries, local public housing authorities, local governments and qualifying nonprofits.
-THDA's Internal Audit Unit periodically reviews single-family Program Loans and reports to the Board of Directors.
+THDA's governing Board of Directors confirms that Program Loans meet the required criteria.
+The Board includes the Comptroller of the Treasury, the Secretary of State, the State Treasurer, Commissioner of the Department of Finance and Administration, staff to the Governor, and members representing the real estate, homebuilding and financial services industries, local public housing authorities, local governments and certain nonprofits.
+THDA's Internal Audit Unit periodically reviews single-family Program Loans and prepares reports for the Board of Directors.